flengyel/RYLR998-LoRa/README.md

 -- Samuel Beckett.
 Waiting for Godot, Act 1.

 ## Trademarks
-   LoRa® and the LoRa logo are trademarks of Semtech Corporation.
+The LoRa® Mark and Logo are trademarks of Semtech Corporation or its affiliates.